Web-forum-Alpha/Car-Forum/README.md

 - Like and unlike posts
 - Filter posts by title, author, number of likes, or number of comments
 - Sort filtered results
-- Home page with forum statistics, recent posts, and most-commented posts
+- Home page with recent posts, and most-commented posts
-- Ownership and role-based authorization for protected actions

 ### Validation and error handling